 Unfortunately, acne is not a problem reserved for humans.
 Cat acne also exists and can affect felines quite often.
-Although it’s still unclear why it develops, there are a few things cat owners can try to help their pet get back to their normal self.
+Although it’s still unclear why it develops, there are a few things a cat owner should know to help their pet get back to their normal self.
 Keep reading to find out how feline acne manifests and what cat acne treatment is most effective in alleviating the condition.

 What is cat acne?

 Cat acne, or follicular keratinization as it’s officially known, forms when the hair follicles are blocked due to an excessive production of keratin, a protein found in the skin.
 In cats, acne mostly forms around the chin area, which is why it’s commonly referred to as cat chin acne.

 Cat acne manifests itself as small bumps accompanied by blackheads or whiteheads, similar to humans.
 But on a cat’s skin it can often take an appearance that looks more like dirt than pimples, which is why many owners don’t even notice the skin condition.
 Severe cases can lead to hair loss, redness and even bleeding.